jml6m/fas-js/README.md

 ```

 ## Background
 A finite automaton is a formally defined state machine, a concept that can then be expanded on to build more complex and powerful computational machines.
-I highly recommend the book "Introduction to the Theory of Computation" by Michael Sipser if you want to learn more about FSAs and related concepts.
+I highly recommend the book "Introduction to the Theory of Computation" by Michael Sipser if you want to learn more about state machines and related concepts.

-An FSA is defined as a 5-tuple (Q, Σ, δ, q0, F) where:
+A **Finite State Automaton (FSA)** is defined as a 5-tuple (Q, Σ, δ, q0, F) where:

 1. Q is a finite set called **states**
 2. Σ is a finite set called **alphabet**